What’s it all about?

 Leisure, relaxation and community

-Eating and drinking: Coffee in the Wood on the High Street is a popular choice for brunch and lavish selections of savoury and sweet bakes – including the legendary Jammy Muffnut.
+Eating and drinking: Coffee in the Wood on the High Street is a popular choice for brunch and lavish selections of savoury and sweet bakes, including the legendary Jammy Muffnut.
 The Charles Holden, perched on the edge of Wandle Park, offers the full gamut of pub life, from quizzes to a wine appreciation society, as well as serving a menu of upmarket pub classics, which you can enjoy in its attractive garden – large enough to accommodate a bouncy castle on Sundays.
 Merton Abbey Mills, meanwhile, has a range of restaurants making the most of its pleasant waterside setting with outdoor terraces and seating.
-Italian restaurant La Violetta, family-run Ban Yai Thai, and the snug Rock Star Sushi all come highly recommended.
-Also on site, Merton Apprentice and The William Morris serve up a fine line in local and regional brews, pub grub and Sunday roasts.
+Elsewhere, Italian restaurant SW19 Italian, Istanbul Mangal and family-run Ban Yai Thai come highly recommended.
+You could also check out Wandle Pirates Surf and Turf, whilst Merton Apprentice and The William Morris serve up a fine line in local and regional brews, pub grub and Sunday roasts.

 Community and events: An active Colliers Wood Residents Association organises a range of events throughout the year, including litter picks, kids’ tennis coaching and street parties.
 A runners’ group and Little League Football are some of the local sports groups residents can get involved in.